PHASE ONE – NO INDOOR CONGREGATIONAL PROGRAMMING / STAFF & WORSHIP CREW ONLY – PARKING LOT SERVICES, ETC.

 Our church council has granted these exceptions:

-No matter what phase we are in (including phase-one), we will exception to the “no in-person meetings inside the building” for public elections.
+No matter what phase we are in (including phase-one), we will make an exception to the “no in-person meetings inside the building” rule for public elections.
 We will take extra care to clean areas used by the public for this civic event.

 We will make an exception for small weddings & funerals.
 They are not to exceed 50 participants in total.
 We will post signs with screening questions at all entrances, and a church representative will be available to take temperatures.